unjs/ufo/README.md

 ### `isEmptyURL(url)`

-Checks if the input url is empty or `/`.
+Checks if the input URL is empty or `/`.

 ### `isEqual(a, b, options)`

 Checks if two paths are equal regardless of encoding, trailing slash, and leading slash differences.

 You can make slash check strict by setting `{ trailingSlash: true, leadingSlash: true }` as options.

 You can make encoding check strict by setting `{ encoding: true }` as options.

 **Example:**